Developer-Mike/obsidian-advanced-canvas/README.md

 </details>

 ## Custom Styles
 Custom style attributes for nodes and edges can easily be added.
+They get exposed in the `.canvas-node` dataset (for nodes) or `.canvas-edges path` dataset (for edges) and can be styled using CSS.
+Node styles also get exposed in the node editor iframe in the body dataset and the class `canvas-node-iframe-body` indicating that the body is inside a canvas node iframe.

 1. Create a new CSS snippet in your vault:
     *   Navigate to `Settings > Appearance > *scroll down* > CSS snippets` and click on the folder icon to open the snippets folder.